-Monitoring Point WWTP Licence No. WWTP/ Agglomeration Status of conformity Reasons for non- conformity Complaints and Reported Incidents Population Equivalent Improvements Dungloe Primary Discharge was non-compliant the Emission Limit in 2014.
-The final effluent from the Primary Discharge Point was non-compliant with the Emission Limit Values in 2014.
-The following parameters exceeded the emission limit values in 2014: • cBOD • Suspended solids 2 complaints, 6 Reported Incidents 1,310 The Dungloe Sewerage Scheme has been included in the Irish Water Capital Investment Programme for 2014-2016.
-This includes: • Design and construction of a new wastewater treatment plant and outfall pipes to receiving waters. • New pumping stations and detention tanks. • New rising mains from pumping stations and gravity outfall pipe. • Design and construction of rehabilitation works for existing gravity pipelines Bundoran D0130-01 0-01 Bundoran/ The final effluent from the Primary Discharge Point was non-compliant with the Emission Limit Values in 2014.
-The following parameters exceeded the emission limit values in 2014:- • cBOD • COD • Suspended solids • Ammonia orarameters exceeded he emission limit values n 2014:- • cBOD • COD • Suspended solids There were no major capital or operational changes undertaken in 2014 Newport D0224-01 Mallaranny N/A (applied) N/A N/A N/A N/A Galway Bay D0050-01 Galway Mutton Island The final effluent from the Primary Discharge Point was compliant with the Emission Limit Values in 2014.
-14 complaints, 4 reported incidents 91,600 Plant upgrade works which will increase the plant capacity from 91,600 PE to 170,000 PE commenced in September 2014 Improvement works were carried out on the Michael Collins Road surface water overflow Kilrush D0075-01 Kilrush Agglomeration.
-Monitoring data relating to influent flow, or N/A 2 complaints, 0 4626 reported incidents There was no major capital or operational changes undertaken in discharges to the receiving waters are not available.
-It is not possible to state whether the final effluent is compliant with the Emission Limit Values in 2014.
-2014.
-Cahersiveen D0181-01 Cahersiveen/ Knightstown N/A (final decision issue date: 22/01/2015) N/A N/A N/A N/A Bantry D0168-01 Bantry N/A (final decision issue date: 5/02/2015) N/A N/A N/A N/A
+Monitoring Point WWTP Licence No. WWTP/ Agglomeration Status of conformity Reasons for non- conformity Complaints and Reported Incidents Population Equivalent Improvements Dungloe D0208-01 Dungloe Primary Discharge Point parameters exceeded 0 complaints, 6 Reported Incidents 2,400 The Dungloe Sewerage Scheme has been included in the Irish Water Capital Investment Programme for 2014-2016.
+This includes: • Design and construction of a new wastewater treatment plant and outfall pipes to receiving waters. • New pumping stations and detention tanks. • New rising mains from pumping stations and gravity outfall pipe. • Design and construction of rehabilitation works for existing gravity pipelines Bundoran D0130-01 Bundoran/ Mullaghmore/ Cliffony The final effluent from the Primary Discharge Point was non-compliant with the Emission Limit Values in 2015.
+The following parameters exceeded the emission limit values in 2015: - • cBOD • COD • Suspended solids • Ammonia No complaints, 36 Reported Incidents 2,000 There were no major capital or operational changes undertaken in 2015 Newport D0224-01 Mallaranny The final effluent from the Primary Discharge Point was non-compliant with the Emission Limit Values in 2015 The following parameter exceeded the emission limit value in 201The following parameter exceeded the emission limit value in 2015: • Total Phosphorus No Complaints, 1 Reported Incident 1,287 No major capital or operational changes undertaken in 2015.
+Galway Bay D0050-01 Galway Mutton Island The final effluent from the Primary Discharge Point N/A 50 Complaints, 5 Reported Incidents 91600 No major capital or operational changes undertaken in 2015 was compliant with the Emission Limit Values in 2015 Kilrush D0075-01 Kilrush Agglomeration.
+Monitoring data relating to influent flow, or discharges to the receiving waters are not available.
+It is not possible to state whether the final effluent is compliant with the Emission Limit Values in 2015.
+N/A 1 complaint, 0 reported incidents 4640 There was no major capital or operational changes undertaken in 2015.
+Cahersiveen D0181-01 Cahersiveen/ Knightstown The final effluent from the Primary Discharge Point was compliant with the Emission Limit Values in 2015.
+N/A 1 Complaint, 0 Reported Incidents 5600 There was no major capital or operational changes undertaken in 2015.
+Bantry D0168-01 Bantry The final effluent from the Primary Discharge Point was compliant with the Emission Limit Values in 2015.
+N/A 0 Complaints, 1 Reported Incident 6000 There were no major capital or operational changes undertaken in 2015